-Key Performance Area Issue Strategic (IDP) Objective Local Economic Development Local Economic Development and Tourism • LED: LED projects: Lack of enough job opportunities and skill Decrease in unemployment rate over 5 years as well as a 5% rise in the economy by the end of 2010/2011.
+Key Performance Area Issue Strategic (IDP) Objective Local Economic Development Local Economic Development and Tourism • LED: LED projects: Lack of enough job opportunities and skill development to combat the high rate of unemployment.
+Decrease in unemployment rate over 5 years as well as a 5% rise in the economy by the end of 2010/2011.